maizeatlas/saegus/src/docs/user_guide/structured_population_expansion.rst

 Expanding A Population According to Structure Matrix
 ####################################################

-This example uses ``simuPOP``'s capability to perform non-random mating schemes We have inferred the population structure of ``example_pop``.
-The goal of this example is to use the population structure to re-create the original population.
+This example uses :py:mod:`simuPOP`'s capability to perform non-random mating schemes We have inferred the population structure of ``example_pop``.
+The goal of this example is to use the population structure to create a simulated population with similar structure to the original population.
 The genome of each individual in ``example_pop`` derives from a single sub-population or a combination of sub-populations.

 ``population_structure_matrix.txt`` defines the proportion of the genome